DerrickLamers/grblwiki/Grbl-v1.1-Configuration.md

 By default, the limit pins are held normally-high with the Arduino's internal pull-up resistor.
 When a limit pin is low, Grbl interprets this as triggered.
 For the opposite behavior, just invert the limit pins by typing `$5=1`.
 Disable with `$5=0`.
 You may need a power cycle to load the change.

-NOTE: If you invert your limit pins, you will need an external pull-down resistor wired in to all of the limit pins to prevent overloading the pins with current and frying them.
+NOTE: For more advanced usage, the internal pull-up resistor on the limit pins may be disabled in config.h.

 #### $6 -  Probe pin invert, boolean